marprok/tar-tools/README.md

 # tar-tools

-A simple parser and a simple archiver for tarballs
+A simple parser and a simple archiver for tarballs.

+### Important Note
+This project was created as a way for the author to study how a tar archive is made.
+It is not thoroughly tested and it has no unit tests so keep that in mind while using it :)

 ### Prerequisites
 * g++(c++-20 support is needed)